AhmadHatziq/portfolio/README.md

 - Building node files and pushing to `gh-pages` branch occurs in-memory
 - Github pages is configured to load static files in the `root` directory of the branch `gh-pages`

-Color picker: Use Google's color picker, google `hex color picker`
+Color picker: Use Google's color picker, google `hex color picker` or `https://imagecolorpicker.com/`

 Accessible at: https://ahmadhatziq.github.io/portfolio/